 ‘Vocate’ is about encouraging each other to harmonise pleasure, betterness and meaning; to find ways to do work that touches our deep desires to make a positive contribution to society and to realise that our best opportunity to live life to the full is today, not tomorrow.

-Vocate brings together two of my passions.
+Vocate is about two things that matter.
 Firstly to live life to the full, integrating the best of what we experience in recreative holidays or weekends, where we intentionally seek out beauty and goodness in the world, into everyday life.
 The second is for organisations in all sectors to recapture a sense of calling, and to facilitate people living out a vocation.
 These two overlap in questions and conversations about our working life.
 To what extent are we doing the things we are best at in our work?
 Are we able to bring ourselves fully to our workplaces and be treated as whole people?
 Can we do ‘good’ through our work?